webacteo/Platform-Twitter-Bootstrap/README.md

 	View Helpers for CakePHP to use the correct class' for TwitterBootstrap Have submodule to TwitterBootstrap itself

-Setup (AppController):
+Setup:
 -------
 * Rememer to load the plugin in app/Config/bootstrap.php

+	// Load TwitterBootstrap plugin, without loading bootstrap CakePlugin::load('TwitterBootstrap', array('bootstrap' => false));

 * 'Form' helper need to be changed to 'BootstrapForm' helper
 * 'Paginator' helper need to be changed to 'BootstrapPaginator' helper

-	// Load TwitterBootstrap plugin, without loading bootstrap CakePlugin::load('TwitterBootstrap', array('bootstrap' => false));

 	// Change default Form & Paginator
 	public $helpers = array(
-		'Form'		=> 'BootstrapForm',
+		'Form'		=> array('className' => 'TwitterBootstrap.BootstrapForm'),
-		'Paginator' => 'BootstrapPaginator'
+		'Paginator' => array('className' => 'TwitterBootstrap.BootstrapPaginator'),
 	);

+Using Crud plugin aswell?
+	Add this to $helpers
+		'Js'		=> array('className' => 'Crud.CrudJs', 'Jquery')

 Usage ex.
 -------